 Designated Exceptional Durable Medical Equipment

-The amendments require the Department to publish an annual list of exceptional DME by notice in the Pennsylvania Bulletin in July of each year.
+In accordance with the Department of Human Services' (Department) currently approved State Plan, the Department is required to publish an annual list of exceptional Durable Medical Equipment (DME) by notice in the Pennsylvania Bulletin in July of each year.
 Interested persons may petition the Department to consider additions to the exceptional DME list by submitting a written request to the Department.
 Requests received on or before December 31 will be considered in developing the list for the following July.

 ''Specially Adapted DME'' is DME that is uniquely constructed or substantially adapted or modified in accordance with the written orders of a physician for the particular use of one resident, making its contemporaneous use by another resident unsuitable.

+(1) Air fluidized beds.
 The pressure relief provided by this therapy uses a high rate of airflow to fluidize fine particulate material (for example, beads or sand) to produce a support medium that has characteristics similar to liquid.
-May have a Gortex cover.
+It may have a Gortex cover.

 (b) Inflated cell height of the air cells through which air is being circulated is 5 inches or greater.